 The morning after I turned in my resignation, I prayed and brainstormed over the name for the business.
 I wrote the name “Healthy Core” on the last line of my ruled paper.
 What I didn’t realize at the time was the name and logo would keep me inspired during the difficult months and years ahead.
 When our graphic designer sent us a few proofs of the logo, it was evident that the “T” in “healThy” stood out as a cross and separated the name into Heal Thy Core.
 One of my patients soon helped me realized that our tagline, "healthy women = healthy families" really was "heal thy women, heal thy family."
 Later I learned that "core" translated in Latin is "heart" and that heal thy core really means, "heal thy heart."
 There was something greater here than me; I just had to be open to the possibility of a better life for me and my patients.

 Initially I was a mobile therapist, taking my treatment table, laptop and equipment to patient's homes.
 After several months (nine months to be exact), we birthed and moved into our first clinic space that was shared with a friend's massage therapy business.
 Along the way, my children inspired me, and became my biggest cheerleaders while growing in confidence and faith.
 My husband soon took over the business end of things; bill paying, bookkeeping, payroll, insurance billing, employee management and painting three different clinic spaces for me, along with helping me move three times.
 I could not have done it without him!
-One of my favorite movies is Field of Dreams and the quote “if you build it, they will come.”
+One of my favorite movie quotes is from Field of Dreams: “if you build it, they will come.”
 I figured if I built it, some of the 20 million women in the country with pelvic pain could find me.
 They most certainly did and I was flooded with phone calls and inquiries.
-The business grew rapidly over seven years and in that time we have had three different locations, two domain names, and several part-time and full-time staff members.
-We have furthered our education to expand our treatment to men and children and added services including Integrative Dry Needling and osteopathic treatment known as visceral mobilization to address scar tissue and adhesions.
+The business grew rapidly over the first seven years and in that time we have had three different locations, two domain names, and several part-time and full-time staff members.
+Since then, we have furthered our education to expand our treatment to men and children and added services including Integrative Dry Needling and osteopathic treatment known as visceral mobilization to address scar tissue and adhesions.
 We added wellness services to keep individuals healthy beyond an "episode of care" and we have been blessed to know and serve so many.
 Eventually we separated ourselves from insurance companies that did not recognize the value of hands-on treatment, in order to provide a service not offered anywhere else in northeast Ohio.
 Thank you to those who have entrusted us with their bodies and who continue to inspire me to be the best version of myself.
 Thank you from the bottom of my heart Thank you from the CORE!